sameertotey/sameertotey.github.io/_posts/2015-03-20-my-first-ios-app.md

 title: My First iOS App on the App Store
 ---

-I am very excited to report that my very first iOS app is now available on the [App Store[( https://itunes.apple.com/us/app/blackjack-configurable/id975037070?ls=1&mt=8).
+I am very excited to report that my very first iOS app is now available on the [App Store]( https://itunes.apple.com/us/app/blackjack-configurable/id975037070?ls=1&mt=8).

 <p class="message">
 Please use the game and review it on the App Store.